Frequently Asked Questions (FAQs)

 - What is the weekly time commitment for each course?

 All courses in the Master of Energy Business curriculum are regular semester-long courses.
-As such, you should expect to have at least three hours of "seat" time per week as if you were in a regular on-campus course.
+As such, students should expect to have at least three hours of "seat" time per week as if they were in a regular on-campus course.
 This "seat" time encompasses lectures and other activities that the instructor would normally lead.
-You should also expect to spend at least the same amount of time outside of class reading, studying the material, completing assignments, taking quizzes, etc. Most students report that their total time commitment is at least 7-10 hours per course per week.
+Students should also expect to spend at least the same amount of time outside of class reading, studying the material, completing assignments, taking quizzes, etc. Most students report that their total time commitment is at least 7-10 hours per course per week.